mmulqueen/odswriter/README.md

 with open("test.ods", "wb") as f:
     with ods.writer(f) as odsfile:
         odsfile.writerow(["String", "ABCDEF123456", "123456"])
-        # Lose the 2L below if you want to run this example code on Python 3, Python 3 has no long type.
         odsfile.writerow(["Float", 1, 123, 123.123, decimal.Decimal("10.321")])
         odsfile.writerow(["Date/DateTime", datetime.datetime.now(), datetime.date(1989, 11, 9)])
         odsfile.writerow(["Time",datetime.time(13, 37),datetime.time(16, 17, 18)])